-Mr Garnett sometimes turns his head to look at his wife, as if he’s ready to say something, might be the shock.
+Mr Garnett does sometime turn his head to look at her, as if he’s ready to say something.
+Probably the shock.

-She’d taken in the bunch of flowers quicker than normal and for once retrieved the card.
-Didn’t have her glasses, they’d melted in the fire.
+She tried to think on something else, the flowers.
+She’d taken in another bunch quicker than normal and for once retrieved the card.
+Didn’t have her glasses with her to know who they were from, they’d melted in the fire.

 ‘To Mr and Mrs Garnett – forever in our hearts – Rest in Peace – All at No. 66’